gopiashokan/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 - **Live Geo Visualization Dashboard:** Create a live geo visualization dashboard using Streamlit and Plotly for interactive data exploration, allowing you to dynamically interact with the data on maps.

-- **Top Performers Highlight:** Easily spot top 10 states, districts, and pin codes through user-friendly visualizations.
+- **Top Performers Highlight:** Easily spot top 10 states, districts, and pincodes through user-friendly visualizations.

 - **User-Focused Dashboard:** Navigate through an intuitive Streamlit dashboard designed for user convenience, making exploration a breeze.